Code-Institute-Submissions/find-a-match/README.md

 - As a user i expect to have options to change my settings.
 - As a user i expect to get any feedback of my play.
 - As a user i expect that game challange me.
+- As a user i expect to be able to play this game on my favorite device.

 #### Developer Goals